 TrustedForm can perform a real-time scan of the form to verify required verbiage is found and/or disallowed verbiage is not found on the page.
 The page scan happens on page load/when TrustedForm is instantiated and provides a simple and automatic test that disclosure language is present on the page.
+As a best practice, when implementing Page Scanning we highly recommend using a single document containing the required language.
+When configuring webpages and TrustedForm Page Scan, all configuration should come from this document and should be copied and pasted.

 Page Scan using the TrustedForm API